SAGROCZZ/COVID19Funding-Basic/README.md

 # Guide

-Open the Covid19Funding File to access code files!
+Open the "Covid19Funding" file to access code files!